 The terms polycythemia and hyperviscosity are often used interchangeably but are not equivalent.
 Polycythemia is significant only because it increases risk of hyperviscosity syndrome.
 Hyperviscosity is a clinical syndrome caused by sludging of blood within vessels.
-Sludging occurs because increased RBC mass causes a relative decrease in plasma volume and a relative increase in proteins and platelets.
+Sludging occurs because increased red blood cell mass causes a relative decrease in plasma volume and a relative increase in proteins and platelets.

 Incidence of polycythemia is about 3 to 4% (range 0.4 to 12%), and about half of infants with polycythemia have hyperviscosity.

-Symptoms and signs of hyperviscosity syndrome are those of heart failure, thrombosis (cerebral and renal vessels), and CNS dysfunction, including tachypnea, respiratory distress, cyanosis, plethora, apnea, lethargy, irritability, hypotonia, tremulousness, seizures, and feeding problems.
+Symptoms and signs of hyperviscosity syndrome are those of heart failure, thrombosis (cerebral and renal vessels), and central nervous system dysfunction, including tachypnea, respiratory distress, cyanosis, plethora, apnea, lethargy, irritability, hypotonia, tremulousness, seizures, and feeding problems.
 Renal vein thrombosis may also cause renal tubular damage, proteinuria, or both.

-Other laboratory abnormalities may include low blood glucose and Ca ++ levels, maternal diabetes, or both; RBC lysis; thrombocytopenia (secondary to consumption with thrombosis); hyperbilirubinemia (caused by turnover of a higher number of RBCs); and reticulocytosis and increased peripheral nucleated RBCs (caused by increased erythropoiesis secondary to fetal hypoxia).
+Other laboratory abnormalities may include low blood glucose and calcium ion levels, red blood cell (RBC) lysis, thrombocytopenia (secondary to consumption with thrombosis), hyperbilirubinemia Neonatal Hyperbilirubinemia Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
+The serum bilirubin level required to cause jaundice varies with... read more (caused by turnover of a higher number of RBCs), and reticulocytosis and increased peripheral nucleated RBCs (caused by increased erythropoiesis secondary to fetal hypoxia).

 Although many studies show immediate measurable effects of partial exchange, the long-term benefits remain in question.
 Most studies have failed to document differences in long-term growth or neurodevelopment between children who have received a partial exchange transfusion in the neonatal period and those who have not.

-Polycythemia in neonates is a venous Hct ≥ 65%.
+Polycythemia in neonates is a venous hematocrit ≥ 65%.

 Hyperviscosity is a clinical syndrome involving sludging of blood within vessels and sometimes thrombosis.

-Manifestations are varied and can be severe (heart failure, thrombosis [cerebral and renal vessels], CNS dysfunction) or mild (tremulousness, lethargy, or hyperbilirubinemia).
+Manifestations are varied and can be severe (heart failure, thrombosis [cerebral and renal vessels], central nervous system dysfunction) or mild (tremulousness, lethargy, or hyperbilirubinemia).

 Treat with IV hydration and sometimes partial exchange transfusion.